OGPayet/dolibarr/htdocs/custom/doliesign/README-en_US.md

 ## Features
 Digital sign your commercial documents.

-With the DoiEsign module you can have your commercial documents digital signed by your contacts.
+With the DoliEsign module you can have your commercial documents digital signed by your contacts.
-The documents will be signed by the Yousign (c) signing services.
-Yousign will deliver legally valid signed documents.

 Other modules are available on <a href="https://www.dolistore.com" target="_new">Dolistore.com</a>.